sis0004/GitKraken-Glo-Presentation/README.md

   - they are a great way to help with workflow on a team and personally

 ### Why?
- - Sometimes communication is hard.
+We didn't do much collaborative work on big projects for this class, but even the small ones we did required us to communicate with each other.
+If that  communication didnt happen, it slowed down the project.
+Sometimes communication is hard.
 With issue tracking boards, everyone on the project is on the same page (literally).
-It allows for easy visualization of tasks.
+It allows for easy visualization of tasks, which becomes more and more important as the projects get larger.

 ### What are scrum boards?
-- Scrum boards are a common workflow tool used by development teams and can be extremely useful tools.
+- Scrum boards are a common workflow tool used by development teams.
+They can be extremely useful tools.
 Imagine it as a way to organize all the post it note "to-do's" you may have floating around your desk (maybe it's just me).

 Typically, they contain three columns: To-do, In progress, and Completed, but you can customize what works for you.